 About Cognitive Modeling

 An overarching theme in our group is skill acquisition.
 We look at it in a variety of contexts, ranging from medical decision-making, to multitasking, and the transfer of skills across domains.
 We also investigate how people can reduce distraction and improve their mental abilities through meditation and how they acquire and interpret natural language.
 We also study cognition and learning in low-level spiking neural networks in the context of the Cognigron Center for Cognitive Systems and Materials.

 Our group has a number of labs in which to conduct experimental research: One for parallel behavior testing, one for eye-tracking, and one for EEG combined with eye-tracking.
-We also collect fMRI data in collaboration with the NeuroImaging Center at the University of Groningen.
-We also collaborate closely with John Anderson from the Department of Psychology at Carnegie Mellon University, where we collect fMRI and MEG data.
+We also collect fMRI data in collaboration with the NeuroImaging Center at the University of Groningen and we collaborate closely with John Anderson from the Department of Psychology at Carnegie Mellon University, where we collect fMRI and MEG data.

-Our research is embedded within the Artificial Intelligence research group Alice and the research school BCN and we collaborate in a number of projects with Hedderik van Rijn at the Dept. of Psychology, University of Groningen.
+Our research is part of the department of Artificial Intelligence within the Bernoulli Institute and the research school BCN.
+We collaborate in a number of projects with Hedderik van Rijn at the Dept. of Psychology, University of Groningen.